ungoogled-software/ungoogled-chromium-binaries/README.md

 1. Fork the main binaries repository ([ungoogled-software/ungoogled-chromium-binaries](//github.com/ungoogled-software/ungoogled-chromium-binaries))
     * If this has been done before, pull in new changes from this one if necessary.
 2. Create a new Release (i.e. using GitHub's Release feature) in the fork and upload binaries to it.
-A new tag can be created or an existing one can be used for the Release; the behavior is the same.
+The tag name used must be unique for each Release; it normally matches the ungoogled-chromium version.
 3. Upload binaries to the new Release
 4. Use `utilities/platform_ini_generator.py` to generate an INI file with the correct URLs to binaries.
 Redirect the standard output to an `.ini` file in the `config/platforms` directory with the corresponding version as the name.
 Pass in `--help` for usage information.
 5. If necessary, update `config/valid_versions`.